 Books are vital to education.
 In an effort to promote education about what it really means to be transgender, I have compiled a list of the most recommended books for transgender children, their parents, their families and friends.
-This is an incomplete and ever-growing list of titles, but it’s a place to start on your journey towards understanding and supporting the transgender person in your life.
+This is an incomplete and ever-growing list of titles, but it’s a place for children to start understanding themselves and/or supporting the transgender person/people in their life.

 Please note that transgenderesources.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Please see our Disclosure Policy for more information

 Told in the first person, Jazz explains her favorite things like the color pink and mermaids.
 She talks about her best friends and what they do together.
 Then she talks about how she is different than the girls she is friends with.
 Jazz was born a boy but has a girl brain.
 She explains that she is transgender and then talks about how she has been this way since she was a very little child.
 This book handles a difficult subject matter in an age-appropriate way and is a good resource for parents and teachers looking to help young kids understand transgender people.